- Program Basics

 3630 Tennis Court

-Be a part of South Shore's outstanding tennis program by joining one of their many group lessons.
-Lessons are divided by skill and age.
+Be a part of South Shore's outstanding tennis program by joining one of their many group classes.
+Instruction is divided by skill and age.
 Both sessions must be attended.
 Your student is automatically registered for session 2.

 ***NOTE: High School and other classes have fees higher than our maximum allowance and any balance will be the responsibility of the student.
 Check with South Shore for their fee schedule***